waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Agent Ideas & Refinements
 - **battle_strategist_agent:** An agent to suggest the optimal move or action in difficult battles.
 - **route_summary_agent:** An agent to parse map data and markers to give a high-level summary of a route's completion status.
+- **party_manager_agent:** An agent to suggest when to heal or what Pokémon to lead with based on the current route's encounters.
+- **world_knowledge_navigator:** An agent that can plan multi-map routes using the world knowledge graph.

 ## Pokémon Encounters
 ### Route 30